arturovm/epitome/README.md

 ## Introduction & Overview

 Epitome is a protocol that aims to standardize Atom+RSS syncing across the web.
-It's also a self–hosted alternative to the backend part of Google Reader, written in Go.
+It's also a self-hosted alternative to the backend part of Google Reader, written in Go.

-## Epitome as a Protocol
+## Epitome as a Standard

-Epitome defines a set of [RESTful HTTP API endpoints](https://github.com/ArturoVM/pond/blob/master/api_doc.md) that receive and send data in a standardized format, while making it very comfortable for developers to use.
+Epitome defines a set of [RESTful HTTP API endpoints](https://github.com/ArturoVM/epitome/blob/master/api_doc.md) that receive and send data in a standardized format, while making it very comfortable for developers to use.
 Comfort, ease of use, minimalism and elegance are Epitome's primary design goals.

 Anybody can implement Epitome using their technology stack of choice.
-It could be used in a multi–user environment (as is the case with the reference implementation), or a single–user environment.
+It could be used in a multi-user environment (as is the case with the reference implementation), or a single-user environment.

-Epitome also aims to allow developers to build upon it: other protocols can be thrown on top (such as the Tent protocol), as long as the implementation satisfies all the API endpoints.
+Epitome also aims to allow developers to build upon it: other protocols can be thrown on top, as long as the implementation satisfies all the API endpoints.

 All of this allows for a (hopefully) bright future: if developers were to adopt Epitome in their services, maximum portability would be achieved, without all the pain that comes with learning and implementing new APIs; let alone the mess that RSS is.

 ## Epitome as an App

-The Epitome reference implementation does _not_ include a feed reader; it is just a backend that feed reading apps can use to sync your feeds and articles across devices.
+The Epitome reference implementation does _not_ include a feed reader; it is just a backend that feed reading apps can use to sync user's feeds and articles across devices.

 It's worth noting that I aim to make the Epitome reference implementation as high quality as possible so it can also be used in production, and it's not just there as a learning tool.